pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-static-websites/index.md

 ## Static Websites with Azure Storage

 Hosting a static website on Azure Store is an option for serving web content without a web server.
-You can upload HTML, CSS, images, and JavaScript to an Azure storage container named $web.
+You can upload HTML, CSS, images, and JavaScript to an Azure storage container named `$web`.
 Because the content is in a storage container, you can also use other PaaS services like Azure Functions or Azure CDN.

 ### Azure Portal